Welcome to No Win No Fee

 What are the no win no fee claim options like in my region?

-In England and Wales, many solicitors offer the option of both no win no fee and 100% compensation clauses.
-Many firms, however, will not offer one or both of the clauses for criminal injury and medical negligence cases.
-In the case of criminal injury or medical negligence, firms typically ask for upfront payment.
+In England and Wales, few solicitors offer the option of both no win no fee and 100% compensation clauses and most will not offer one or both of the clauses for criminal injury and medical negligence cases.
+In the case of criminal injury or medical negligence, some firms may ask for upfront payment.

 In Scotland, conditional fee agreements are very common, regardless of your claim type.
 This means that you are less likely to receive 100% compensation if you make your claim in Scotland.
 You are likely to still receive a no win no fee clause, however.
 Unfortunately, that is just how the legal system in Scotland works.